News

 Joshua R. Vest, PhD, MPH

-In addition to being a research scientist with the Clem McDonald Center for Biomedical Informatics at Regenstrief Institute, Joshua R. Vest, PhD, MPH, is the director of the Center for Health Policy, associate dean for research and a professor of health policy and management at the Indiana University Richard M. Fairbanks School of Public Health.
+In addition to being a research scientist with the Clem McDonald Center for Biomedical Informatics at Regenstrief Institute, Joshua R. Vest, PhD, MPH, associate dean for research and a professor of health policy and management at the Indiana University Richard M. Fairbanks School of Public Health.